-The recent High Court case of Spencer –v- NHS North West in 2012 illustrates how important it is for clients to understand that not every disaster that happens in the course of medical treatment automatically means medical negligence has occurred; and if the clinicians were not to blame, then there is no claim, no matter how tragic the circumstances and no matter how large the potential claim for the injured claimant.
+The High Court case of Spencer –v- NHS North West, which involved allegations of midwife negligence, illustrates the fact that not every disaster which happens in the course of medical treatment automatically means medical negligence has occurred.
+And if the clinicians were not to blame, then there is no claim, no matter how tragic the circumstances and no matter how large the potential claim for the injured claimant.

-In this particularly sad case, a young baby, Ashley Spence, was born on 5 Aug 1994 in a northern hospital.
-She was in the post-natal ward with her mother overnight, in readiness to go home the next day.
-At about 11:00pm that night, the midwife on duty carried out a very full examination of Ashley and found her to be fine.
+In this particularly sad case, a young baby, Ashley Spence, was in a hospital postnatal ward with her mother overnight, in readiness to go home the next day.
+At about 11:00 pm that night, the midwife on duty carried out a very full examination of Ashley and found her to be fine.
 At 12:30, the mother called the midwife back because Ashley would not settle and was intermittently crying.
 The midwife believed that Ashley simply needed comforting, so she took her from her cot, wrapped her in a blanket and put her in bed next to her mother, whereupon the baby almost immediately quietened down.
 Perhaps understandably, the midwife saw no reason to examine Ashley again at that point.

 From then until about 10:00 the next morning, Ashley went downhill and became very ill.
 She was diagnosed with a very serious bacterial infection, which led to meningitis and left her with severe and irreversible brain damage.